welle/JFileNameScanner/README.md

 ## How to use it ##

-In the class aka.media.test.Examples.java you'll find a comprehensive example of how to use it.
+In the classes *_JUnitTest you'll find comprehensive examples of how to use it.

 Javadoc is available in bitbucket source folders or you can view it [online](http://jfilenamescanner.hephaistos.be/).

 ### Dependencies ###

-* Swissknife also available in this repository
+* Swissknife (available in this repository)
+* Commons-io (available in this repository)